Explore strategies to help you match each student with the book that might spark their interest in reading.

-Reading data from the testing of students (AsTTle, STAR, PATs, whatever your school uses) provides you with detailed information you can use to ensure there are plenty of books at the broad reading levels encompassed by your students.
-By ensuring the library team receives a summary of the data analysis, and discusses the implications with teachers, this data (along with findings from student survey results) will help your school to build a great library collection.
+Reading data from the testing of students (AsTTle, STAR, PATs, whatever your school uses) gives you detailed information you can use to ensure there are plenty of books at the broad reading levels encompassed by your students.
+Giving the library team a summary of the data analysis, and discussing the implications with teachers (along with findings from student survey results) will help your school to build a great library collection.

 Your library management system or Integrated Library System (ILS) will also have records of what each of your students has borrowed.
 Bearing in mind that 'books borrowed' does not necessarily mean 'books read', you will still be able to view reading trends over time for your students.
 Working with your school librarian, you will be able to generate your school's "top ten" fiction, or your class's "fifteen favourites."
 You can then find ways to use this system-generated data to hook in the interest of your students.

 Free voluntary reading (FVR)